Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

 Coloring from Bone State
 ------------------------

-This is the default and oldest way - there are six different color codes, ordered here by precedence (i.e. the bone will be of the color of the topmost valid state):
+This is the default and oldest way.
+There are six different color codes, ordered here by precedence (i.e. the bone will be of the color of the topmost valid state):

 - Orange: A bone with a targetless Solver constraint.